DataDog/datadog-api-client-go/api/v1/datadog/docs/EventCreateRequest.md

 ### NewEventCreateRequest

-`func NewEventCreateRequest(text string, title string, ) *EventCreateRequest`
+`func NewEventCreateRequest(text string, title string) *EventCreateRequest`

-NewEventCreateRequest instantiates a new EventCreateRequest object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewEventCreateRequest instantiates a new EventCreateRequest object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewEventCreateRequestWithDefaults

 `func NewEventCreateRequestWithDefaults() *EventCreateRequest`

-NewEventCreateRequestWithDefaults instantiates a new EventCreateRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewEventCreateRequestWithDefaults instantiates a new EventCreateRequest object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetAggregationKey